ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_documentation.md

 Documenting the version of your code provides distinct points of reference in the code's development.
 Recording the version of code used for analysis is important for reproducing your work.
-Combining versioning with [](version_control.md) allows you to recover the exact code used to run your analysis, and thus reproduce the same results.
+Combining versioning with [](version_control.md) allows you to recover the exact code used to run your analysis, and therefore reproduce the same results.

-[Semantic versioning](https://semver.org/) provides useful rules for versioning releases of your code.
+Semantic versioning provides useful rules for versioning releases of your code.
-Follow these rules to help other users of your code  understand how changes in your code may affect their software.
 Each level of version number indicates the extent of changes to the application programming interface (API) of your code, i.e., the part of the code that a user interacts with directly.
 Changes to the major version number indicate changes to the API that are not compatible with use of previous versions of the code.